CCI-Tools/cate/doc/source/user_manual/um_gui.rst

    Placemarks Panel - Polyline details

-To add *a new polygon*, click the third left-most button.
+To add a new polygon, click the **New polygon** button (the third left-most).
 As when creating a polyline, click a point in the Globe to start the line, and then click the next n-lines as you wish.
 To finish, double-click at your final point.
-When the Details toggle is enabled, you can modify the name of this polyline.
+When the Details toggle is enabled, you can modify the name of this polygon.

 .. figure:: ../_static/figures/user_manual/gui_panel_placemarks_polygon.png
    :width: 1024px